 - Paper insurance ID card or policy declarations page

-Illinois Electronic Verification
+Illinois Electronic Liability Insurance Verification

-Learn more: Illinois Secretary of State – Insurance Requirements
+Learn more: Illinois Secretary of State – Insurance Requirements (ilsos.gov)

 Penalties for no coverage or no proof

-| Violation | Penalty | Additional Consequences |
+| Offense | Penalty | Additional Consequences |

-| First offense – no insurance | $500 fine | $100 reinstatement fee |
+| First offense – no insurance | $500–$1,000 fine | 3-month registration suspension, $100 reinstatement fee |

-| Second offense (within 5 years) | Up to $1,000 fine | 4-month registration suspension |
+| Second offense | $500–$1,000 fine | 4-month registration suspension, $100 reinstatement fee |

-| Third offense | Up to $1,000 fine | Registration suspension, vehicle impoundment |
+| Third or subsequent offense | $1,000 minimum fine | 4-month suspension, SR-22 required for 3 years, $100 reinstatement fee |

-| Failure to show proof | Fine | Dismissible if valid coverage shown in court |
+| Failure to show proof | Dismissible | If valid coverage shown in court |

 SR-22 filings